100 Years of Disney: Catapulting Cartoons to Global Fame | LatestLY

 Criticism about racism and cultural appropriation?

 While the billion-dollar corporation may be able to safely overcome financial hurdles, its former core business — fairy-tale films — has come under fire.
-Due to allegations of racist depictions in classics such as "Dumbo" or "The Jungle Book," Disney equipped the films with warning labels.
+Following allegations of racist depictions in classics such as "Dumbo" or "The Jungle Book," Disney began adding warning labels to its films.

 The "Disney 100" international exhibition tour kicked off at the Kleine Olympiahalle in Munich, Germany, on April 18, 2023; prior to that, it premiered at The Franklin Institute in Philadelphia, Pennsylvania, USA, on February 18, 2023.